smysh/adagrams-py/README.md

 ```
 1. Move on to the next wave!

-2. When you are finished working for the day, deactivate your environment with deactivate or closing the Terminal tab/window
+2. When you are finished working for the day, deactivate your environment with deactivate or by closing the Terminal tab/window

 ```bash
 $ deactivate